TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Documentation/Index.rst

 Adding documentation
 ====================

-If you plan to upload your extension to the TYPO3 Extension Repository (TER), you should first consider adding a documentation to your extension.
-A documentation will help users and administrators to quickly install and configure your extension and give it more weight.
+If you plan to upload your extension to the TYPO3 Extension Repository (TER), you should first consider adding documentation to your extension.
+Documentation will help users and administrators to install, configure and use your extension.

+We will give you a short overview here, but for more information, please see the guide :ref:`Writing documentation <h2document:start>` and specifically:

+* General information about TYPO3 documentation: :ref:`h2document:basic-principles`
+* Get started using reST: :ref:`h2document:Formatting-with-reST`
+* More information about starting documentation for your TYPO3 extension: :ref:`h2document:how-to-start-docs-extension`
+* If you want to test your documenation, you need to render it: :ref:`h2document:rendering-docs`

 The documentation platform https://docs.typo3.org centralizes documentation for every project.
-It supports two different kind of documentation:
+It supports different kinds of documentation:

 #. **(recommended)** A Sphinx project, stored within :file:`EXT:{extkey}/Documentation/`
 #.
-A simple README file stored as :file:`EXT:{extkey}/README.rst` as seen on Github
+Other formats, such as a simple README file stored as :file:`EXT:{extkey}/README.rst`, see :ref:`h2document:supported-filenames-and-formats`

 .. _extension-documentation-sphinx: